Decarbonising Transport in Emerging Economies

 Emerging economies can hardly be expected to curb their economic development and stop improving living standards as the price for limiting climate change.
 The challenge is therefore to accommodate the growing transport demand that often comes with economic development in an environmentally sustainable way.

-To tackle this challenge, the International Transport Forum, in collaboration with the Wuppertal Institute (WI) and supported by the International Climate Initiative (IKI) of the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU), is carrying out the Decarbonising Transport in Emerging Economies (DTEE) project.
+To tackle this challenge, the International Transport Forum, in collaboration with the Wuppertal Institute (WI) and supported by the International Climate Initiative (IKI) of the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMWK), is carrying out the Decarbonising Transport in Emerging Economies (DTEE) project.

 In the context of the ITF’s wider Decarbonising Transport (DT) initiative, the DTEE project will help governments of emerging countries to establish pathways to reducing transport CO2 emissions and meet CO2 reduction pledges under the Paris Agreement.